auoie/eggheadioCourses/NOTES.md

 # Todo

-- [ ] Make a nice looking select component based on `nextra-docs-theme`
+- [ ] Make a nice looking select component based on `nextra-docs-theme`.
+E.g., add exit transition.
 - [ ] Add hamburger transition thing for small screens
 - [ ] Passing components to MDXProvider (specificially make link refer to external thing)
 - [ ] Figure out how to transition between adjacent pagination buttons based on Geist tabs.
 - [ ] Adding nice looking search component
 - [ ] Preserve state when navigating to about page
 - [ ] Fix vertical spacing for inline code
+- [ ] Remove flash of black on refresh in light mode